Skip to the content

 Due to limited seating, early registration is encouraged.

-Program Fees: The $250.00 per registrant fee includes instruction, course materials, lunch and program, social hour hors d'oeuvres (March 25), and refreshment breaks.
+Program Fees: The $250.00 per registrant fee includes instruction, course materials, lunch (please indicate on the enrollment form if you desire a vegetarian meal) and program, social hour hors d’oeuvres (April 6), and refreshment breaks.
 Please make checks payable to the UW Law School.

 Program Materials: Materials may be purchased separately.
 The cost is $75.00 per set of materials plus applicable tax.
 (Please see the enrollment form for the amount due, including sales tax.)
 You can order the materials by checking the appropriate box on the enrollment form and including payment or credit card information.
 Materials will be sent out after the program.